markand/irccd/doc/src/irccd.conf.md

 plugin is searched through the standard directories, otherwise, provide the full path (including the .js extension).

-**Warning:** remember to add an empty string for searching plugins.
+warning: remember to add an empty string for searching plugins.

 ## Example